-Upon receipt of an Association Request frame from a non-AP STA for which the state is State 2, State 3, or State 4, the AP’s MLME shall associate with the STA using the following procedure:
+Upon receipt of an Association Request frame from a non-AP STA for which the state is State 2, State 3, or State 4, the AP’s MLME shall associate with the non-AP STA using the following procedure:

 The MLME shall issue an MLME-ASSOCIATE.indication primitive to inform the SME of the association request.

+Upon receiving an MLME-ASSOCIATE.indication primitive, when Management Frame Protection is not in use, the SME shall delete any PTKSA and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination))

 In an RSNA, the AP shall check the values received in the RSN element to see whether the values received match the AP’s security policy.
 If not, the association shall not be accepted.

-If the STA is associated, has a valid security association, and has negotiated Management Frame Protection, the AP shall reject the Association Request with status code “Association request rejected temporarily; try again later”.
-The AP shall not modify any association state for the non-AP STA, and shall include in the Association Response a Timeout Interval element with Timeout interval type set to 3 (Association Comeback time), specifying a comeback time when the AP would be ready to accept an association with this STA.
-Following this, if the AP is not already engaging in an SA Query with the STA, the AP shall issue one MLME-SAQuery.request primitive to the STA every dot11AssociationSAQueryRetryTimeout TUs until a matching MLME-SAQuery.confirm primitive is received or dot11AssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure have passed.
+If the AP’s state for the non-AP STA is 4, and the AP has a valid security association for the non-AP STA, and has negotiated Management Frame Protection with the non-AP STA,

+the SME shall reject the Association Request by generating an MLME-ASSOCIATE.response primitive with ResultCode “Association request rejected temporarily; try again later”.

+Editor: add “Association request rejected temporarily; try again later” to 6.3.7.5.2

+The SME shall not modify any association state for the non-AP STA, and shall include in the MLME-ASSOCIATE.response primitive a Timeout Interval element with Timeout interval type set to 3 (Association Comeback time), specifying a comeback time when the AP would be ready to accept an association with this STA.

+Editor: add Timeout Interval Eleement parameter to 6.3.7.5.2

+Following this, if the SME is not already engaging in an SA Query with the STA, the SME shall issue one MLME-SAQuery.request primitive addressed to the STA every dot11AssociationSAQueryRetryTimeout TUs until a matching MLME-SAQuery.confirm primitive is received or dot11AssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure have passed.

-The AP shall insert the TransactionIdentifier field value in the SA Query Request frame, and increment the value by 1 for each subsequent SA Query Request frame, rolling over the value to 0 after the maximum allowed value is reached.
+The SME shall specify a TransactionIdentifier parameter value in the MLME-SAQuery.request primitive, and increment the value by 1 for each subsequent MLME-SAQuery.request primitive, rolling over the value to 0 after the maximum allowed value is reached.

-The AP may interpret reception of a valid protected frame as an indication of a successfully completed SA Query.
-If an MLME-SAQuery.confirm primitive with an outstanding transaction identifier is not received within dot11AssociationSAQueryMaximumTimeout period, the AP shall allow the association process to be started without starting an additional SA Query procedure
+The MLME may interpret reception of a valid protected frame as an indication of a successfully completed SA Query, and may generate an MLME-SAQuery.confirm primitive

+If an MLME-SAQuery.confirm primitive with an outstanding transaction identifier is not received within dot11AssociationSAQueryMaximumTimeout period, the SME shall allow the association process to be started without starting an additional SA Query procedure

-The AP shall refuse an association request from a STA that does not support all the rates in the BSSBasicRateSet parameter
+The SME shall refuse an association request from a STA that does not support all the rates in the BSSBasicRateSet parameter

-The AP shall refuse an association request from an HT STA that does not support all the MCSs in the BSSBasicMCSSet parameter.
+The SME shall refuse an association request from an HT STA that does not support all the MCSs in the BSSBasicMCSSet parameter.

-Upon receiving a MLME-ASSOCIATE.indication primitive that results in a successful MLME-ASSOCIATE.response primitive, the SME shall delete any PTKSA and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) .
+The SME shall generate an MLME-ASSOCIATE.response primitive addressed to the non-AP STA.
+When the association is not successful, the AP shall indicate a specific reason for the failure to associate in the ResultCode parameter as defined in 6.3.7.5.2.
+If the ResultCode is SUCCESS, the association identifier assigned to the STA shall be included in this primitive., and the SME shall delete any PTKSA and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) .

-Upon receipt of an MLME-ASSOCIATE.response primitive, the AP shall transmit an Association Response frame with a status code as defined in 7.3.1.9 to the STA.
-If the status value is Successful, the association identifier assigned to the STA shall be included in the response.
+Upon receipt of an MLME-ASSOCIATE.response primitive, the MLME shall transmit an Association Response frame) to the STA.